Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 If you are negotiating the option pool size with a VC, check out our article on “the option pool shuffle” which details how to negotiate the pool size.
 Don’t accidently sell more of your business!

-What is the right size for an option pool?
+What is the option pool size?

 VCs expect founders to set up an option pool that is big enough to assign to all the employees who will be joining a company after the financing round.
 Founders, on the other hand, would be better off (from an equity dilution standpoint) if the option pool was ONLY increased as new employees were hired.